milanbalazs/record_management_system/README.md

 The script is able to handle if the databases or tables are available (persistent volume is set for `Docker Service`) so it creates them only in case if they are not available.

 The above `SQL` script is copied to the `MySQL Docker image` to the `/docker-entrypoint-initdb.d` folder.
-In this folder the `*.sql` and `*.sh` script are ran automatically by MySQL in the start-up phase.
+In this folder the `*.sql` and `*.sh` script are run automatically by MySQL in the start-up phase.

-It means in the first usage you can use the above admin user credentials (I highly recommend to change the password of it after first usage.).
+It means in the first usage you can use the above admin user credentials (I highly recommend to changeing the password of it after first usage.).

 ### Init state verification